D33PAK-6AJJA7A/PWDTMS/README.md

 ## Installation

 ```
-Download pwdtms zip-file.

-Extract it at any specific location.

-Open project in any code editor, say vs-code or clone from the git link : https://github.com/D33PAK-6AJJA7A/PWDTMS.git.
+Clone project repo and place the separately provided env file in the server folder.

 In the terminal goto server folder and type npm install.